ourzora/cryptomedia/README.md

 ## Purpose

-This is a website to define the term "Cryptomedia", which is a term we are creating to describe the objects produced by the Zora protocol.
+This is a website to define the term "[Cryptomedia](https://cryptomedia.wtf)", which is a term we are creating to describe the objects produced by the Zora protocol.

 This website is viewable at: [cryptomedia.wtf](https://cryptomedia.wtf)

+## Contributions

+Language and definitions change, they require collective agreement.
+This repository is open for contributions.

 ## License & Acknowledgements